mpbarbosa/monitora_vagas/docs/implementation/HOTEL_CACHE_IMPLEMENTATION.md

 ### 1. Cache Service (`services/hotelCache.js`)

-New service that manages persistent cache using LocalStorage:
+New service that manages persistent cache using LocalStorage with TTL (Time To Live) support:

 ```javascript
 import { hotelCache } from './services/hotelCache.js';